 |

-Inflorescences are dull white, somewhat elongated, borne just a few to a flower
+Inflorescences are dull white, somewhat elongated, with several clustered

 stalk.
-If it weren't for the fact that I'd really like to one day collect
+If it weren't for the fact that I like to collect some seed every year,

 E. bourgatii has smaller versions of the